hltcoe/turkle/README.markdown

 also uploaded to create a HIT based on the template with each row of values in the CSV file.

-The results of the HITs completed by the workers can be downloaded as a TSV file.
+The results of the HITs completed by the workers can be exported in CSV files.

 # Installation ##